-Cyberattack downs city computers in site of navy attack
+Cyberattack downs city computers in site of Navy attack

 “As a precaution we have reported the incident to the federal government,” Lagarde said, acknowledging the deadly violence at the Pensacola Naval Air Station.

 City officials became aware of the attack at about 1:30 a.m.
-Saturday, many hours after the shooting, but expressed caution about linking the two incidents - although they were not prepared to outright dismiss any connections.
+Saturday, many hours after the shooting.
+They expressed caution about linking the two incidents - although they were not prepared to outright dismiss any connections.

 “It’s too early to confirm or dispel,” Lagarde said.
 “That would be a question for the federal agencies.”

-A spokesman for the FBI in Pensacola said he could not confirm if his agency had a role in the cyberartack investigation.
+A spokesman for the FBI in Pensacola said he could not confirm if his agency had a role in the cyberattack investigation.

 Much of the city’s computer systems remained offline Monday morning.
 However, city officials stressed that all emergency services were running, including 911 services.

 Some phone lines to city offices were not working as the city and federal authorities continued their investigation.
-The city’s email and other electronic services were down until further notice.
+The city’s email and other electronic services were also down until further notice.

 “We’re continuing to operate.
 We just might have to do some things a little bit old-school, with pen and paper,” Lagarde said.

-But she could not immediately discuss how officials became aware of the cyberattack.
+She could not immediately discuss how officials became aware of the cyberattack.

 “We don’t want to get into too many specifics because of security,” she said.

-City officials asked for patience in a community still grieving over the shooting at the navy installation, a central part of the local economy and public life.
+City officials asked for patience in a community still grieving over the shooting at the Navy installation, a central part of the local economy and public life.

 Investigators are trying to establish whether the killer, 2nd Lt.
 Mohammed Alshamrani, 21, of the Royal Saudi Air Force, acted alone or was part of a larger plot.